-Home > School of Science > Veterinary Technology > Description
+Home > SHCJ > Veterinary Technology > Program Description

 Veterinary Technology - Program Description

 The Bachelors of Science degree program in veterinary technology provides an advanced educational opportunity to students interested in pursuing careers in the veterinary health care field.
-The program includes specific course work required in our veterinary technology AAS program and adds upper division offerings in the sciences and applied electives to obtain the distribution hours required of a Bachelors of Science degree.
-Graduates of this program will become veterinary technologists.
-Veterinary technicians and technologists perform the duties that are often described as that of a veterinary nurse.
+The program includes specific course work required in our veterinary technology AAS program and adds upper division offerings in the sciences and applied electives to obtain the distribution hours required of a Bachelor’s of Science degree.
+Graduates of this program have the opportunity to become veterinary technicians coupled with the career flexibility that a bachelor’s degree provides.

 Students In This Major: